-Advisement is an essential component of the MSW program at The University of Southern Mississippi.
-Beginning at the time of admission to the program, students receive advisement from the MSW Coordinator.
-Students are then advised during their first course, SWK 603 Professional Development I. Advisement is available by the MSW Coordinator throughout the entire program.
+Advisement is essential to the MSW program at The University of Southern Mississippi.
+Students receive advisement from the MSW Coordinator upon admission to the program.
+They are then advised during their courses at the beginning of each semester.
+Students may request additional advisement by contacting the MSW Coordinator at any time.

-The purpose of advisement is to provide counsel, guidance, and support to the student in his or her efforts to achieve educational and professional goals.
+The purpose of advisement is to guide and support students in achieving educational and professional goals.
 Advisement is not meant to replace the student's complete understanding of the requirements of the MSW program and/or Graduate School requirements.
 Students are expected to know and follow all Graduate School requirements as posted in the Graduate School Bulletin and Student Handbook.

-The MSW Coordinator will assist the student in the logical progression of academic work that is based on a pre-determined academic plan of study.
-In the MSW program courses are sequential, and one may not take a course unless a pre-requisite or a recommended course is complete prior to enrollment.
+The MSW Coordinator will assist the student in the logical progression of academic work based on a pre-determined academic plan of study.
+In the MSW program, courses are sequential, and students may not take a course unless a prerequisite or a recommended course is completed prior to enrollment.
 Students will be asked to withdraw from a course if it is not in sequence or recommended by the MSW Coordinator.
-The MSW Coordinator will assist each student in making progress towards degree completion in a timely manner.
-The MSW Coordinator will also assist each student in the Application for Degree.

 The MSW Coordinator will serve as a guide for each student's development as a professional social worker.
-The MSW Coordinator will meet with students individually, in a small group setting, or at a field placement site.
-The MSW Coordinator will discuss opportunities for professional growth, connections to professional groups and organizations, and answer questions students may have.
-All faculty are also available and may assist students with questions or concerns throughout the program.
-The MSW Coordinator may also assist with personal or professional problems students may have that might impact their timely progression through the MSW program.
-The MSW Coordinator will not serve as a replacement for professional mental health services.
-If the MSW Coordinator believes a student needs services beyond those provided by the school, he or she may be referred for additional mental health care services.
+The MSW Coordinator is available to meet with students individually, in a small group setting, or at a field placement site as needed or requested.
+All faculty are available and may assist students with questions or concerns throughout the program.
+The MSW Coordinator may also assist with students' professional problems that might impact their timely progression through the MSW program by providing appropriate resources.